Hammarberg/c2/README.md

 ### Relative label addressing
 When referencing a label, it's normally done by name.
 Anonymous labels can only be referenced with a relative count from the current location.
 To reference any previous label, use a single `-`, to reference two labels back use `--`, etc. In the same way, use one or more`+` to reference forward labels.
 ### Indexed labels
 Indexed labels are global in nature but they won't provide a namespace for local labels.
 They have to be declared and referenced with an index number or a variable.
-They are meant as a tool to address auto-generated code or expaded macros.
+They are meant as a tool to address auto-generated code or expanded macros.

 Syntax: `<name>[<index>]:`